 *Write On The Wall with a Mini Mural

 While writing my craft tutorials, I often tag things as a fine motor activity because many crafts offer great fine motor practice.
 Fine motor skills start in infancy while picking up finger food to eat but practice is so important as children learn to write.
 To encourage the proper grip you can try giving your child a small broken piece of crayon, it’s tiny size naturally encourages the proper grip.
 Also, you can use those tiny pieces!
 Thanks Teri for the suggestion.Practice doesn’t have to be work.
 You can:

 Develop Hand, Arm, and Wrist Strength

-In order to work the way they want them to your child’s body needs to develop and just like we work out our bodies to work the way we want them to, for endurance and strength.
-To build strength you can:
+In order to work the way they want them to, your child’s body needs to develop and build muscle and coordination, just like we work out our bodies to work the way we want them to, for endurance and strength.
+To build this and aid your child in their effort to get ready to write without worksheets you can:

 *Climb and Play On Playground equipment ( especially monkey bars, climbing walls)

 *Use Spray Bottles To Paint

 *Cutting – Yes, I mean Scissors.
 Don’t worry, they don’t need to be sharp.

 *Use tongs instead of your hands to pick things up in sensory tubs.